 The minimum standards for board certification in admiralty & maritime law, provided in Rule 6-17, include:

-- At least five years of the actual practice of law immediately preceding application, of which at least 35% has been spent in active participation in admiralty & maritime law;
+- At least five years of the actual practice of law immediately preceding application, of which at least 35% has been spent in active participation in admiralty & maritime law during each of the three years immediately preceding the date of application;

 - Demonstrated completion of at least 50 hours of approved continuing legal education credits in admiralty & maritime law within three years immediately preceding the date of application;